How to Fix ‘POST’ DRAM Light on Any Motherboard

 4) Remove the CMOS Battery / Reset BIOS

-Resetting the BIOS by taking out the CMOS battery can resolve DRAM issues.
-In order to reset your BIOS, follow these steps:
+Resetting the BIOS by removing the CMOS battery can resolve DRAM issues.
+To reset your BIOS, follow these steps:

 1. Turn off your PC, disconnect it from the wall, and take necessary ESD measures.

-2. Open your PC’s case and locate the motherboard, on which you should find a CMOS battery beneath the GPU.
-If not there, then refer to your board manufacturer’s guide.
+2. Open your PC’s case and locate the motherboard, where you should find a CMOS battery beneath the GPU.
+If not there, refer to your board manufacturer’s guide.

 3. Using your fingers, gently pull the CMOS battery out.
 In some motherboards, you may find a clip mechanism that you have to pull up to remove the battery.